 6. Positive Attitude

-It may sound like a normal thing, but attitude shapes a person’s work environment more than most of the people realizes.
+It may sound like a normal thing, but attitude shapes a person’s work environment more than most of the people realise.
 Employers don’t want negativity to drag down a team.
-A positive attitude doesn't mean being unrealistic cheerful, it means approaching challenges with optimism and resilience.
-In tough times, someone who say, “Let’s figure this out” instead of “This will never work” makes all the difference.
+A positive attitude doesn't mean being unrealistically cheerful; it means approaching challenges with optimism and resilience.
+In tough times, someone who says, “d“This will never work” makes all the difference.
 Team perform better when positivity is present.

 7. Coachability

 No one is perfect, and every job requires learning.
-Employers value people who can take constructive feeback without defensiveness.
+Employers value people who can take constructive feedback without defensiveness.
 A coachable employee sees feedback as a chance to grow, not as criticism.
 For example, if a designer’s work needs revisions, being open to feedback and improving quickly shows maturity.
-Companie want learners, not ‘I know it all’, because industries change constantly.
+Companies want learners, not ‘I know it all’, because industries change constantly.

 8. Ownership